 - Sign in.
 A sign-in page asks users to enter credentials and may include two-step authentication.
 For example, the person must provide their email and password and type the code sent to their mobile device afterward.
 Facial recognition is another popular technology adopted for user identification in financial apps.

 - User profile.
 A profile is where the user shares their personal and contact details.
 Here they can also pick the language and complete other basic settings.

 - Card and bank account linking.
 This feature allows users to add their card or bank account to the application for future payments.
 They can also check the card approval status and edit or delete accounts.

 - E-wallet.
-Here users can manage their money and complete transactions with the app or mobile device.
+Users can manage their money and complete transactions with the app or mobile device.

 - Payment requests.
 With payment requests, users ask someone to make a transfer.
 After they enter the required amount and payer's details, the corresponding person will receive the request.

 - Reports.
-They enable people to see how much they spent and received during the selected period.
+They let people see how much they spent and received during the selected period.
 In P2P apps, reports should have very granular segmentation.

 - Currency exchange.
 Since people often use money transfer solutions for international payments, they need the currency exchange feature.
 Besides, they may want to keep money in another currency, so you must enable them to switch.

 - Notifications.
 Push notifications inform users about transactions and other significant events in their accounts.